zuozhenggh/learning-library/security-library/secureoracle/initialize-environment/initialize-environment.md

 ## Task 0: Running your Lab
 ### Access the graphical desktop
-Now with access to your remote desktop session, proceed with the subsequent tasks.
+Now with access to your remote desktop session, open **Terminal** and proceed with the subsequent tasks.

 ### Login to Host using SSH Key based authentication